Improving Sleep with ADHD

 TLDR: For better sleep with ADHD, establish a consistent routine, manage symptoms effectively, create a distraction-free sleep environment, practice relaxation techniques, exercise regularly, adjust nutrition, and use technology mindfully.
 Consult professionals if sleep issues persist.

 Attention Deficit Hyperactivity Disorder (ADHD) and sleep difficulties often go hand in hand.
 Many individuals with ADHD struggle with falling asleep, staying asleep, and maintaining a regular sleep schedule.
-This article explores various strategies to help those with ADHD optimize their sleep for better overall health and symptom management.
+This article explores various ADHD sleep strategies to help optimize sleep for better overall health and symptom management.

 Understanding ADHD and Sleep